Joe-Barrett/miri-pr-web-app/README.md

 docker-compose run app flask initdb
 ```

-The server should be running on `http://localhost`.
+The server should be running on `http://localhost` and the admin interface should be accessible on `http://localhost/admin`.
+The first time it is launched, the login information will be `admin` as username, and leaving the password empty.
+The password can be set/changed in the interface.